Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-09_CreateTabbedLoginDemo/Index.md

 ## Step Three - Create a login.razor page.

-In the pages folder of your Blazor project, create a new razor file and name it login. razor
+In the pages folder of your Blazor project, create a new razor file and name it **Login.razor**

 Copy and paste the code snippet below to create the markup.

 ---

 ### Creating Tabs

 The tabs element allow users to navigate to different sections of a single-page application.
 We embedded the login and register forms into tabs to allow users to switch easily without creating a single page for each.

 The Tab Items represent the various tab menus.
 It is used to contain the name of the tab.

-In the <content> element, you can embed other elements or components to complete the markup of the tab.
-In our case, we will use the <Field> component to building out our login form.
+In the `<content>` element, you can embed other elements or components to complete the markup of the tab.
+In our case, we will use the `<Field>` component to building out our login form.

 ```html
 <Tabs SelectedTab="@selectedTab" SelectedTabChanged="@OnSelectedTabChanged">